-And yes, those "he" and "him" pronoun are used intentionally.
+And yes, those "he" and "him" pronouns are used intentionally.
 It is almost always a man outed this way, and for concrete reasons.
-Fifty percent of the time it’s a man whose fame is at least in part based in some camouflage of sweetness and charity, or a strain of amiable oddity that was previously believed to be harmless, delightful, and even attractive.
+Fifty percent of the time it's a man whose fame is at least in part based in some camouflage of sweetness and charity, or a strain of amiable oddity that was previously believed to be harmless, delightful, and even attractive.

 Not so with Paul Rudd, a man who randomly pops up in 280-characters-or-less conversations having to do with is niceness and how much we like him, especially when placed in an apples-to-much-rosier-apples comparison to, say, a racist toe.